Living Room Design & Decoration: The Complete AI-Powered Guide

 How to Choose a Living Room Color Palette

-The 60/30/10 rule
+The 60/30/10 Rule

-60% dominant color (walls + large furniture), 30% secondary color (rug + curtains), 10% accent (cushions + accessories).
-Not a rigid formula but a useful check.
+60% dominant (walls + large furniture), 30% secondary (rug + curtains), 10% accent (cushions + accessories).
+Most rooms that feel wrong are 80/10/10 (monotonous) or 40/40/20 (busy).

 Rugs

-Cushions and throws
+Cushions and Throws

 Plants